isaweye/archelia/README.md

     private final ChestMenu menu;

     public MyGUI() {
-    // title, rows, plugin. is concurrent
+    // title, rows, plugin, is concurrent

     // (Allows you to choose between HashMap (recommended) and ConcurrentHashMap.
     //    If you want to get rid of ConcurrentModificationException